 - Bony impingement – occurring at the anteromedial (front inside corner) or posterolateral (back outside corner) aspect of the ankle

-- Once confirmed, a cortisone injection will give rapid relief and resolve most impingement conditions (especially injuries without a bony cause or chronic inflammatory changes)
+If progress is slow or you’re suffering from repeated flare ups, a cortisone injection will give rapid relief and resolve most impingement conditions (especially injuries without a bony cause or chronic inflammatory changes).

-- Stability exercises in the early phase of recovery can often aggravate the condition and make the reaction worse
+Stability exercises in the early phase of recovery, such as standing on a Bosu ball, can often aggravate the condition and make the reaction worse.

 WHAT ELSE COULD IT BE?